 8. Do remember that the religion scholar world is small... if you are gossiping at a hotel bar, you never know who is listening.
 You've been warned!

 9. Don't get so nervous that you ignore normal social cues.
 Smile at people.
 Shake their hands.
 Laugh at their bad jokes.
 You get the idea.

 10. Do take time to enjoy some local foods and take in some local sights.
-You never know when you'll be in that city again.
+You never know who'll you will meet or when you'll be in that city again.

 11. Don't forget to drink a lot of water.
 You'll thank me.

 12. Do remind yourself that everyone feels insecure at these things.
 You aren't the only one; impostor syndrome is real.
 Take a deep breath and try to enjoy yourself.

 13. Don't feel bad for playing hooky a bit with your friends.
 This time last year, while skipping out on a session, a casual conversation with Dr. Keri Day about a video of Paula White praying over Donald Trump led me toward my next research project (and predicted the bizarre political dystopia in which we now live).
 You never know what great ideas you'll get from talking to your brilliant friends!